cea-trust-platform/trust-documentation/doc/source/dev_corner/dev_tutorials/link_eclipse.md

 # Using ECLIPSE IDE editor with TRUST

-To get started with Eclipse IDE for TRUST development, you'll need to download and install the appropriate version:
+To get started with Eclipse IDE for TRUST development, you will need to download and install the appropriate version:

 - Visit the [Eclipse Foundation website](https://www.eclipse.org/downloads/packages/).
 - Select **Eclipse IDE for C/C++ Developers** → **Linux: x86_64**